NEWS

 Jacqueline “Jackie” Danette Ebel

-She was only 25 when her family reported her missing, merely two days before Christmas in 1988.
-Her body was discovered in Perris, California, but it remained nameless, and for decades, no one knew her identity.
-She was buried without answers, and the case went cold, due to the ineffective technology of that era.
-That changed in 2022.
-With powerful new forensic tools now available, the Riverside County District Attorney’s Office and the California Department of Justice reopened the case and exhumed the body.
-Thanks to funding from Project Justice through the Roads to Justice initiative, Othram, a cutting-edge forensic lab, conducted advanced DNA testing.
-After 36 years of heartbreak and questions, the woman known only as Jane Doe was finally identified as Jacqueline “Jackie” Danette Ebel.
+She was only 25 when her family reported her missing, just two days before Christmas in 1988.
+Her body was discovered in Perris, California, but without a name or solid leads, she became a Jane Doe.
+For decades, the case remained unsolved.
+Then, in 2022, the Riverside County District Attorney’s Office and the California Department of Justice reopened it and exhumed her remains.
+With funding from Project Justice, advanced forensic testing was conducted, resulting in a long-awaited breakthrough.
+After 36 years of heartbreak and uncertainty, she was finally identified as Jacqueline “Jackie” Danette Ebel.

 Daniel S. Pyles

 Who was the mystery man found under the iconic Bixby Bridge in California?
-For 16 years, he was simply known as Monterey County John Doe.
+For 16 years, he was known as Monterey County John Doe.
 When investigators discovered his body in Big Sur, the only thing they could tell was that he was a male.
 Traditional DNA testing couldn’t solve the case, causing it to go cold.
-But the Monterey County District Attorney’s Office didn’t throw in the towel.
-In 2022, thanks to crucial funding from Project Justice through Roads to Justice (RTJ), detectives decided to have the DNA retested at Othram, a leading forensic laboratory.
-And guess what?
+But the Monterey County District Attorney’s Office didn’t give up.
+In 2022, thanks to crucial funding from Project Justice through Roads to Justice (RTJ), detectives had the DNA retested at Othram, a leading forensic laboratory.
 This time, the DNA revealed a new story, finally identifying the remains as Daniel S. Pyles.

 Sigvard Swanson

-A long-silent story now has a name.
-In 1982, the body of a man was found along the Deer Park Fire Trail in Muir Woods National Monument, but no one knew who he was.
-For over 40 years, he was known as the Marin County John Doe.
+In 1982, a man's body was found along the Deer Park Fire Trail in Muir Woods National Monument, California, but no one knew who he was.
+For over 40 years, he was known only as the Marin County John Doe.
 Despite tireless efforts, the case stalled due to limited DNA testing methods.
-In 2022, groundbreaking forensic tools breathed new life into the case.
-The California Department of Justice, with financial backing from Project Justice via Roads to Justice (RTJ), sent the evidence to Othram, a leading forensic lab, for advanced DNA analysis.
-After 42 years of unanswered questions, the man was identified as Sigvard Swanson.
-While the circumstances of his death remain unknown, his name—and his story—have finally been restored.
+In 2022, innovative forensic tools revived the case.
+The California Department of Justice, with financial support from Project Justice, submitted the evidence for advanced DNA analysis.
+The technology traced his origins back to Sweden, ultimately identifying the man as Sigvard Swanson, who had immigrated to the United States in 1926.
+While the circumstances of his death remain unknown, his name—and his journey—have finally been honored.

 Wanda Lee Brewer

-A nearly 50-year-old mystery has finally been solved—thanks to Project Justice, through its Roads to Justice (RTJ) funding, and the power of advanced DNA technology.
-Back in 1979, skeletal remains were found in Lake County, California.
-Investigators believed the woman was between 25 and 35 years old and likely died that same year, but beyond that, there were no leads.
-No name.
-No clues.
-Just silence.
-Then, in 2023, with support from Project Justice, the California Department of Justice and the Lake County Sheriff’s Office teamed up to submit forensic evidence to Othram, a cutting-edge forensic lab.
+A nearly 50-year-old mystery has finally been solved—thanks to funding from Project Justice and the power of advanced DNA technology.
+In 1979, skeletal remains were discovered in Lake County, California.
+Investigators estimated the woman was between 25 and 35 years old and probably died that same year.
+Then, in 2023, with support from Project Justice, the California Department of Justice and the Lake County Sheriff’s Office collaborated to submit forensic evidence to a state-of-the-art forensic lab.
 That’s when everything changed.
-Thanks to Othram’s breakthrough work, this woman finally got her name back: Wanda Lee Brewer.
+Thanks to this breakthrough work, the woman finally reclaimed her name: Wanda Lee Brewer.

 Lillian Marie Cardenas

-It took nearly 60 years—and major advances in DNA technology—to finally give a name to the woman once known only as Sonoma Jane Doe.
-Back in 1967, they found her body at the bottom of a steep cliff in Sonoma County, California.
-Although her death was ruled a homicide, investigators didn't have much else to go on.
+It took nearly 60 years and major advances in DNA technology to finally identify the woman once known only as Sonoma Jane Doe.
+In 1967, her body was discovered at the base of a cliff in Sonoma County, California.
+Although her death was classified as a homicide, investigators had little else to go on.
 Sadly, she was buried without anyone knowing her name.
-In 2009, her body was exhumed in hopes that new techniques might reveal her identity,but the science still wasn’t advanced enough.
-That changed in 2022, when the California Department of Justice and the Sonoma County Sheriff’s Office partnered with Othram, a cutting-edge forensic DNA lab.
-A new round of testing, funded by Project Justice through Roads to Justice (RTJ), finally broke the case wide open.
-After nearly six decades, the woman once lost to history was identified as Lillian Marie Cardenas—a woman estranged from her family but never forgotten.
+In 2009, her body was exhumed in hopes that new techniques might identify her, but science still wasn’t advanced enough.
+That changed in 2022, when the California Department of Justice and the Sonoma County Sheriff’s Office teamed up with a private DNA lab.
+A new round of testing, funded by Project Justice, finally reopened the case.
+After nearly six decades, the woman once lost to history was identified as Lillian Marie Cardenas.

 Karen Marie Heverly

-With support from Project Justice through Roads to Justice (RTJ), a 44-year-old mystery has finally been put to rest.
-The teenage girl found murdered in a Rancho Cucamonga, California, vineyard back in 1979 has now been identified as 17-year-old Karen Marie Heverly.
-For decades, the case went nowhere.
-There was no ID, no strong leads—just a forensic sketch and a cold trail.
-But in 2023, the San Bernardino County Sheriff’s Cold Case Homicide Team, working with the Coroner Division, gave it another shot.
-With funding from Project Justice, they sent DNA to Othram, a top forensic lab specializing in advanced genetic genealogy.
-It worked.
+With support from Project Justice, a 44-year-old mystery has finally been solved.
+The teenage girl found murdered in a Rancho Cucamonga, California, vineyard in 1979 has now been identified as 17-year-old Karen Marie Heverly.
+For decades, there was no ID, no strong leads—just a forensic sketch and a cold trail.
+But in 2023, the San Bernardino County Sheriff’s Cold Case Homicide Team, working with the Coroner Division, gave it another try.
+With funding from Project Justice, they sent DNA to a top forensic lab specializing in advanced genetic genealogy.
+It succeeded.
 Karen was finally identified.
 She had left her home in Jersey Shore, Pennsylvania, just weeks before her life was tragically cut short.

 Milton Anthony Steffens

-In January 2023, the body of an elderly man was found in San Mateo County, California.
-He had no ID, and no immediate clues pointed to who he was.
-Local investigators teamed up with the California Department of Justice, determined to uncover his identity—but traditional methods came up short.
-With financial backing from Project Justice, through the Roads to Justice (RTJ) initiative, the team was able to pursue advanced DNA testing at Othram, a cutting-edge forensic lab.
-A detailed DNA profile was developed and compared against potential relatives.
-That breakthrough led to the man's identification as Milton Anthony Steffens, born in 1937 in San Francisco.
+In January 2023, an elderly man's body was found in San Mateo County, California.
+He had no ID, and investigators had few leads.
+Despite working with the California Department of Justice, traditional methods yielded no results.
+With financial support from Project Justice, authorities requested advanced DNA testing at a leading forensic lab.
+There, scientists created a comprehensive DNA profile, which was then used to identify potential relatives.
+This breakthrough confirmed his identity as Milton Anthony Steffens, born in 1937 in San Francisco.
+After a year of uncertainty, he finally has his name back.

 Joseph A. Caliva

-A grim mystery that haunted Barrington Hills, Illinois, for more than 40 years took a major step forward thanks to the persistence of local investigators, financial support from Project Justice, and advanced DNA technology from Othram.
-In 1979, a boy riding horseback in a remote area off Old Dundee Road discovered partial remains.
-With so little evidence, authorities couldn’t identify the man, and the case eventually went cold.
-But detectives at the Barrington Hills Police Department never gave up.
-In 2023, they turned to forensic experts at Othram.
-Funded by Project Justice through Roads to Justice (RTJ), DNA was sent to Othram, a forensic lab specializing in advanced testing and genetic genealogy.
-That work finally revealed his name: 27-year-old Joseph A. Caliva.
-While the circumstances of his death are still unknown, restoring his identity brings long-overdue dignity—and a renewed path toward justice.
+A grim mystery that haunted Barrington Hills, Illinois, for over 40 years took a significant step forward thanks to the persistence of local investigators, financial backing from Project Justice, and advanced DNA technology.
+In 1979, a boy riding horseback in a remote area found partial remains.
+With so little evidence, authorities could not identify the body, and the case eventually went cold.
+However, in 2023, detectives at the Barrington Hills Police Department turned to a top forensic lab to reexamine the DNA evidence using advanced techniques funded by Project Justice.
+With this new technology, they were able to give 27-year-old Joseph A. Caliva his identity back.

 Patricia Ann Rose